k00mi/gitaly/cmd/gitaly-ssh/README.md

 installation.
 It acts as a plugin to `git fetch` using the `GIT_SSH_COMMAND` environment variable.

+We created gitaly-ssh because we needed a way to pull Git data from one Gitaly server to another, without going through one of the "front doors" of GitLab: gitlab-shell (Git SSH) or gitlab-workhorse (Git HTTP).
+To avoid building a special RPC for this, we re-used the SSHUploadPack RPC that Gitaly already had.
+By connecting directly to the Gitaly server we avoided the need to create some kind of service account in GitLab itself: to go through the front door we would need a service account.

 The implementation shares code with how gitlab-shell handles Git SSH traffic from real users, but it cuts out SSH itself.